Leaflet: Information for the user

 Children

-The doses indicated above may also be administered as a single dose, 3 times a week on consecutive days.
-The daily dose administered on a treatment day approximates 150 mg of trimethoprim/m2/day and 750 mg of sulfamethoxazole/m2/day.
+It is also possible to administer the above doses in a single dose, 3 times a week on consecutive days.
+The daily dose administered on a treatment day is approximately 150 mg of trimethoprim/m2/day and 750 mg of sulfamethoxazole/m2/day.
 The total daily dose should not exceed 320 mg of trimethoprim and 1,600 mg of sulfamethoxazole.

 Toxoplasmosis